jvalentino90/mejuri/README.md

 - It's not possible to edit the items.

 ### Notes
-The look and feel of the wallet is up to you, the image is only a guidance.
+Please,The wallet look and feel should be based on cc_test.png.
 This is an empty Rails 4.2.7 project.

 ### Installation